t4th/cortex-m3-rtos/README.md

 * and of course add kernel files to compiler: source/kernel.cpp and source/hardware/armv7m/hardware.cpp

 ## Edit
-I am using Visual Studio Community 2019 (set x86 in Configuration Manager) as editor and Uvision as debugger.
+I am using Visual Studio Community 2019 (set x86 in Configuration Manager) as editor and Uvision as debugger, but VSCode is also working with cmake version.

 ## API graphical overview <a name="api-overview"/>
 User API functions and parameters details are descripted in **kernel.hpp**.